When I am most deeply aware of myself and my surroundings, I am aware of the all-inclusive empowering of all-inclusive reality, aka, God.

-St. Paul was the earliest New Testament writer.
-He and his early followers identified the God of Jesus Christ as the all-inclusive reality, influencing everything that happens all-inclusively, pivotally embodying this all-inclusive influence through the humanly all-inclusive life of Jesus Christ.*
+People may be aware of this without calling this God.
+But this is how the earliest New Testament writer, St. Paul, thought of the God of Jesus Christ, along with his early followers.
+They identified this God as the all-inclusive reality, empowering everything that happens all-inclusively, radically embodying this all-inclusive empowering through the humanly all-inclusive life of Jesus Christ:

 When I am closed or resistant to it, I experience it as judgment.

-Nothing I have learned about how the continuing story of Jesus may first have been told and retold threatens its power to renew, deepen and strengthen my opening to this influence when I participate in this story.
+Nothing I have learned about how the continuing story of Jesus may first have been told and retold threatens its power to renew, deepen and strengthen my opening to this empowering when I participate in this story.

 When others call this opening unreasonable or downright stupid, I smile.

-When others say that I have reinvented my concept of the God to suit my 21st-century sensibilities, I point to St. Paul and his early followers, and smile again.
+When others say that I have reinvented my concept of God to suit my 21st-century sensibilities, I point to St. Paul and his early followers, and smile again.